gkjohnson/three-gpu-pathtracer/README.md

 	map: ptRenderer.target.texture,
 } ) );

+// ensure scene matrices are up to date scene.updateMatrixWorld();

 // initialize the scene and update the material properties with the bvh, materials, etc const generator = new PathTracingSceneGenerator();
 const { bvh, textures, materials } = generator.generate( scene );